Hydrogeneration: crossing oceans without a drop of fossil fuel

 Sailing a superyacht across the Atlantic without burning fossil fuel may seem inconceivable to some, but Baltic Yachts is using its developments in hydrogeneration technology to make it a real possibility for its clients.
 The simple concept utilises an electric motor to harness energy created from spinning the propeller while sailing.
-The electric motor works as an alternator, using the energy created by the free spinning propeller to charge a batter bank which, in turn, supplies power to the sailing systems and services on board.
+The electric motor works as an alternator, using the energy created by the free spinning propeller to charge a battery bank which, in turn, supplies power to the sailing systems and services on board.
 This negates the need for a fossil fuel-run generator, significantly reducing fuel costs and the yacht’s overall environmental footprint.

 “Electric motors are increasingly featured on board sailing yachts to drive the propeller or to generate electricity while connected to the main engine, and if the boat is being propelled through the water by the wind in its sails, then we have the opportunity to generate electricity in a reverse capacity while sailing,” explains Henry Hawkins, executive vice president at Baltic Yachts.
 “With hydrogeneration, it is entirely possible for a sailing yacht to sail across an ocean and generate all of its power needs as it goes.”

 The Baltic 142 Canova is Baltic’s first project to feature a hybrid diesel-electric propulsion system designed for hydrogeneration while the yacht is sailing, enabling the use of all services without having to deploy a fossil-fuelled internal combustion engine.
 The 420kW permanent magnet electric propulsion unit aboard Canova is a fraction of the size of a diesel equivalent and is virtually vibration free and almost silent in operation, meaning increased comfort and significant weight and space savings through reduced insulation.